kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 | Green      | 0a8334       | 0e5b16     | $C4           |
 | Yellow     | c1c23d       | b7c95c     | $1A           |

-(Notes from Capt Obvious: Since the plastic overlay covers the width of the screen, the Borders are also colored at those row positions, and the Ball is colored when it passes through those rows.)
+(**Notes from Capt Obvious**: Since the plastic overlay covers the width of the screen, the Borders are also colored at those row positions, and the Ball is colored when it passes through those rows.)

 Looking at the screen holistically leads to the conclusion that the game needs seven colors on the screen.  (background/black, white, the four brick colors, and the paddle.)
 This is an incorrect point of view relative to the Atari's graphics capabilities.